-The University of Iowa Distinguished Chair recognizes and rewards exceptional University of Iowa scholars of national and international distinction who are contributing to the institution, the state of Iowa, and beyond through their research, teaching, and/or scholarship.
-Selected faculty will have demonstrated outstanding achievements in their field and will hold the promise of future research, teaching, and/or scholarly innovations.
+The University of Iowa Distinguished Chair recognizes and rewards exceptional University of Iowa scholars of national and international distinction who are contributing to the institution, the state of Iowa, and beyond through their outstanding achievements in scholarship, teaching, and/or service.
+This is a five-year term appointment.

-At the conclusion of the five-year term, the awardee will submit a summary of how the University of Iowa Distinguished Chair supported continued excellence in their research, teaching, and/or scholarship.
+At the conclusion of the five-year term, the awardee will submit a summary of how the University of Iowa Distinguished Chair supported continued excellence in their scholarship, teaching, and/or service.

 Completed nominations must include: